 Once you get to your destination, luxurious hotels await, where points bookings are much more achievable than cash prices.

 If you’ve ever wanted to visit a decadent desert oasis paradise, the Al Maha Desert Resort Dubai is tough to beat.
 The resort offers high-end dining and two complimentary activities per day, all included in the price of your room.
-But even in low season, a five-night stay will set you back over $6,500.
+But even in low season, a five-night stay will set you back nearly $6,500 (CAD).

 Elite status can elevate these experiences even further.
 Opportunities to earn and use points and status often go hand-in-hand, and status benefits shine brightest at the best hotels.